maxbates/cogeneration/doc/multimers.md

     - [ ] Review RFDiffusion training curriculum

 - Support "hotspots"
-    - RFDiffusion style specification of interacting residues
+    - [ ] RFDiffusion style specification of interacting residues
+        - pass as additional channel
-    - Method to determine hotspots from a complete structure
+    - [ ] Method to determine hotspots from a complete structure
+        - pick a few residues, match something like RFDiffusion
-    - update losses to ensure important binding residues are interacting across chains
+    - [ ] update losses to ensure important binding residues are interacting across chains
+        - optimize for picking a few, non-exhaustive, i.e. loss should focus on precision, recall within a region rather than all residues

 - Consider residue-specific time schedules
     - e.g. for inpainting a binder, freeze the target chain at t=1